 Hey everyone!
 I hope you’re all well.

-Today I thought I’d round up for you all some general top tips for travelling around the South East Asia region.
+Today I thought I’d round up for you some general top tips for travelling around the South East Asia region of the world.

-Whether you’re planning a trip yourself, are in Asia right now and feeling a bit overwhelmed or have a general wanderlust and love reading about travel, I hope you enjoy this post!
+Whether you’re planning a trip yourself, in Asia right now and feeling a bit overwhelmed or have a general wanderlust and love reading about travel, I hope you enjoy this post as much as I enjoyed writing it!
 Without further ado…

 1 – Use Bottled Water At All Times